New Wineskins for New Wine

 But it’s clear that much of what is new is also false or harmful, whether new ideas, culture, moral values, or teaching.
 Many who are obsessed with the new have ruined their lives, their families, and the lives of others.
 Political leaders who follow extreme progressive ideologies and have gained access to power have been known to ruin whole communities, and on rare occasion whole nations.

-All Christians need to humbly accept the fact that we are fallible and our spiritual eyesight is imperfect.
-Entrenching ourselves into church dogma, a specific theology, or a new cultural movement can negatively effect our individual spiritual lives, the life of the church, and our witness to the world.
-Of course God’s Word doesn’t change: “His Word endures forever.”
+All Christians need to humbly accept the fact that we are fallible, and our spiritual eyesight is imperfect.
+Entrenching ourselves into church dogma, a specific theology, or a new cultural movement can negatively affect our individual spiritual lives, the life of the church, and our witness to the world.
+Of course, God’s Word doesn’t change: “His Word endures forever.”
 It’s our understanding of it—our interpretation—that can change.

 We need to maintain a healthy dialog in the Church with regards to popular or new beliefs.
 Our discourse should be in humility and love, respecting the views of others, however much we may disagree.
 Above all, Christ should be the center and Scripture our guide.

 New Wine in the Church